SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ### Overview of the last year (2022)

 2022 was the year where I made more bigger projects to further help out th GitHub community.
+I committed more frequently to GitHub, and explored many other aspects deeper such as Pull Requests, Issues, Gists and many more.

 ### Contact or Support